 Rick Howell racing for New England College at the NCAA Division-1 UVM Winter Carnival, 1975.

-In 1977, one season after Rick was ranked #5 in the US (29 FIS Points) in the Downhill discipline of alpine ski racing — and was already considered by many to be one of the leading experts in ski bindings and while focused on his undergraduate engineering thesis — the bindings he was recreationally racing-on 'failed to function' as claimed by the manufacturer.
-Rick lost a ski, skied off a cliff at ~60 MPH and landed on a ledge — stomach first — rupturing his spleen.
+In 1977, one season after Rick was ranked #5 in the US (29 FIS Points) in the Downhill discipline of alpine ski racing — and was already considered by many in the ski industry to be one of the leading experts on ski-bindings — ‘pilot-production’ bindings he was testing for a 3rd-party, failed.
+Rick lost a ski, skied off a cliff at ~60+ MPH and landed on a ledge — rupturing his spleen.
 This was life-threatening.
-The operation to remove his spleen was successful — but this event was the last straw.
-The binding was a Geze Olymp 76.
-The test device was a Vermont Release Calibrator — that also broke the night before the race while testing others' bindings precluding Rick from testing his own bindings.
-The test report on the bindings in SKIING magazine was written by Carl Ettlinger (it reported erroneous information).
-After a full month in the hospital on IV-fluids, losing almost 30-pounds — and ending his ski racing — Rick Howell embarked all the way into his critical mission . . .
+The operation to remove the spleen was successful — but this event was the last straw.
+The test device fabricated by another 3rd-party broke the night before the race while testing others' bindings precluding Rick from testing his own bindings.
+The test report in SKIING magazine misrepresented performance-data about the binding.
+‘And the binding manufacturer supplied incorrect specifications to Howell about the binding.
+After a full month in the hospital — ending his ski racing — Rick Howell fully embarked into his critical mission …

 Geze USA sales team in Montenegro, 1986.
 From left: Tom Beckley, Tatiana, Chuck Bell, Roger Ford, Richie Fredericks, Kathy Morrison, Roland Böhme, Barb Bishop, Dick Lavigne, Peter Kidd, Ray Skeleton, Peter Kennedy, Rob Haggerty, Mike Adams, Rick Howell (blue hat), Bill Ehmke, Mark Sweeney.
 Photo by Tim Jamieson, president of ELAN-Geze USA.